sequba/h3mapgen-cellular-terrain/README.md

 As a bonus, you may also want to use my `ascii -> bmp` conversion for resulting maps.
 Then you'll need `draw.cpp` in addition.

+### The report

+For the thorough description of the method used, theoretical background, some interesting findings and practical tips, see the project report (the PDF file in the `report` directory).